edge-cloud/www.edge-cloud.net/_posts/2015-01-13-cisco-wlc-with-cloudtrax-captive-portal.md

   </p>
 </div>

 But if you already made a large financial and time investment into your Cisco WLC based Wifi network you do not necessarily want to rip and replace this network with an Open-Mesh network.
 Instead you might want to use the best of both worlds: The rock solid Cisco hardware with the easy to use CloudTrax captive portal.
-In this article I&#8217;ll show you how to do exactly this.
+In this article I'll show you how to do exactly this.

 ### Existing Cisco WLC network